-- The storage of vehicles must be within a fully-enclosed 1. structure or behind a 25 ft deep Level 2 Natural Screen or a 50% opaque fence. - The proposed use may not adversely affect the use and quiet enjoyment of abutting property as a result of noise, vibrations, fumes, odor, dust, glare or other cause. - a.
+- 1. The storage of vehicles must be within a fully-enclosed structure or behind a 25 ft deep Level 2 Natural Screen or a 50% opaque fence. - 2.
+The proposed Use shall comply with the Nuisance Standards in Article 6 Section 1.G. - a.
 Emergency Services are exempt from noise and glare requirements.